-- By implementing the development and subdivision controls to ensure the amenity values of the Estuary Estates Structure Plan area are maintained and enhanced. - 3) To ensure that roads are developed as high quality public spaces by incorporating amenity features such as pedestrian and cycleways, on-street carparking, tree planting and water sensitive design. - 4) By managing the density of development within the residential Sub-Zones, and in particular in Sub-Zones 3C and 3D, ensuring the scale of development is compatible with the coastal small-town character of Mangawhai and to minimise adverse effects of development on landscape values and the natural character of the coastal environment. - 5) By providing for a walkway and cycling network associated with the roading network and where practicable through green corridors, including providing opportunities for connections through to adjoining land areas as indicated on the Structure Plan.
+- 4) By implementing the development and subdivision controls Development Controls to ensure the amenity values of the Estuary Estates Structure Plan area are maintained and enhanced. - 5) [DELETED] - 6) [DELETED] - 7) To ensure that roads are developed as high quality public spaces by incorporating amenity features as such as tree planting.
+To ensure that roads are developed as high quality public spaces by incorporating amenity features such as pedestrian and cycleways, on-street carparking, tree planting and water sensitive design. - 8) By managing the density of development within the residential sub-zones so as to reduce landscape and visual effects.
+By managing the density of development within the residential sub-zones, and in particular in sub-zone 3C and 3D, ensuring the scale of development is compatible with the coastal small-town character of Mangawhai and to minimise adverse effects of development on landscape values and the natural character of the coastal environment. - 9) By providing for a walkway network associated with the roading network and where practicable through green corridors.
+By providing for a walkway and cycling network associated with the roading network and where practicable through green corridors, including providing opportunities for connections through to adjoining land areas as indicated on the Structure Plan.

-16.2.3 Business and Service Sub-Zone Objectives
+16.3.4 Business and Service Sub Zone Objectives

-- To provide for the town centre and service area while, ensuring that the adverse effects of those activities are avoided, remedied or mitigated. - 2) To create a distinctive, attractive and vibrant town centre.
+1. To provide for the town centre and service area while, ensuring that the adverse effects of those activities are avoided, remedied or mitigated.

+2. [RELOCATED AND AMENDED FROM 16.6.1.2] To create a distinctive, attractive and vibrant town centre.

-- By providing two specific Sub-Zones to enable business and service activities to provide for social, cultural and economic wellbeing and to manage the effects of such activities upon amenity values and the environment. - 2) By using specific development and subdivision controls, the structure plan, and the Estuary Estates Design and Environmental Guidelines to ensure development within the Business 1 Sub-Zone achieves an integrated high quality built environment with a strong pedestrian focus, and a high quality streetscape. - 3) By providing for servicing and manufacturing opportunities in Service Sub-Zone 7 that require large land areas. - 4) By providing for residential activities within the Business 1 Sub-Zone; where adverse effects on residential amenity from business activities or buildings can be avoided, remedied or mitigated. - 5) By using a comprehensive Development Control approach and applying design and environmental guidelines to achieve an attractive and locally identifiable built form commensurate with a small town coastal vernacular. - 6) By ensuring that development achieves a quality-built environment where bulk unrelieved building facades do not occur along road frontages and the design of buildings, open space and parking areas enables a lively streetscape, with safe and convenient pedestrian and cycleway connectivity. - 7) In Service Sub-Zone 7, by ensuring a reasonable level of on-site amenity and streetscape is achieved by implementing the Development Controls and providing a buffer to the adjoining Residential Zone as shown on the structure plan.
+- By providing two specific Sub-Zones to enable business and service activities to provide for social, cultural and economic wellbeing and to manage the effects of such activities upon amenity values and the environment. - 2) By using specific development and subdivision controls, the structure plan, and the Estuary Estates Design and Environmental Guidelines to ensure development within the Business 1 Sub-Zone achieves an integrated high quality built environment with a strong pedestrian focus, and a high quality streetscape. - 3) [DELETED] - 4) [DELETED] - 5) By providing for servicing and manufacturing opportunities in Service Sub-Zone 7 that require large-land areas. - 6) By providing for residential activities within the Business 1 Sub-Zone; where adverse effects on residential amenity from business activities or buildings can be avoided, remedied or mitigated. - 7) [DELETED] - 8) [RELOCATED FROM 16.6.1.2] By using a comprehensive Development Control approach and applying environmental and design provisions to achieve an attractive and locally identifiable built form commensurate with the town centre's 'gateway character'.
+By using a comprehensive Development Control approach and applying design and environmental guidelines to achieve an attractive and locally identifiable built form commensurate with a small town coastal vernacular. - 9) [RELOCATED FROM 16.6.1.2] By ensuring that development achieves a quality built environment where bulk unrelieved building facades do not occur along road frontages and the design of buildings, open space and parking areas enables a lively streetscape, with safe and convenient pedestrian and overleway connectivity. - 10) [RELOCATED AND AMENDED FROM 16.6.7.2] In Service Sub Zone 7, by ensuring a reasonable level of on-site amenity and streetscape is achieved by implementing the Development Controls and providing a buffer to the adjoining Residential Zone as shown on the structure plan.

-16.2.4 Residential Objective
+16.3.6 Residential Objective

-To provide for a diverse range of residential living opportunities and to enable residential intensification in proximity to the Business Sub-Zone 1.
+To provide for a diverse range of residential living opportunities and to enable promote residential intensification in proximity to the Business Sub-Zone 1.